vipul-sharma20/slate/README.md

 fetch all the blocks used in the modal and display it appropriately while publishing to a channel.

+Block Kit sample shown in screenshot can be found here: [https://bit.ly/340PukR][5] Screenshot for the same Block Kit sample is [here][6]

 ## Usage

 Use the slash command to trigger with the standup you want to fill